bitnami/charts/bitnami/argo-cd/README.md

 ### Prometheus metrics

 This chart can be integrated with Prometheus by setting `*.metrics.enabled` (under the `repoServer`, `controller`, `applicationSet` and `dex` sections) to `true`.
 This will expose the Argo CD native Prometheus ports, as well as create a special metrics service, which can be configured under the `metrics.service` section.
-This `metrics` service will be have the necessary annotations to be automatically scraped by Prometheus.
+This `metrics` service will have the necessary annotations to be automatically scraped by Prometheus.

 #### Prometheus requirements